 Making things worse, increased knowledge increases the preference for complexity.
 When knowledgeable bankers attempt a vanity project or ‘big bang’ software implementation with hundreds or thousands of affected users, complexity bias may be at work.

 Choosing a Salesforce platform for banking can be rational, but the following cost must be factored into a rational decision: The friction and effort for users across the bank or credit union to think in the Salesforce platform’s visual language and workflow.
-Users have long experience with the Microsoft platform’s visual language, thus Azure and Dynamics 365 deserve a look for that reason alone.
+Users have long experience with the Microsoft platform’s visual language.
+Dynamics and Power BI deserve a look for that reason alone.
 Salesforce’s analytics and artificial intelligence efforts are exciting, but Microsoft has recently launched competing products and services.

 Here at Global Wave Group, we strive to use a design language already familiar to Microsoft users.
 This familiar design language is infused into our new user interface release of version four of our flagship product Credit Track.
-Credit Track integrates easily with Salesforce CRM or Dynamics 365 for Sales.
+Credit Track integrates easily with Salesforce or Dynamics.
 Salesforce has an open API that is painless for us to work with.
-Further, Credit Track includes a CRM designed specifically for commercial lenders, an alternative to general CRMs such as Salesforce Financial Cloud / Sales Cloud and Microsoft Dynamics 365 for Sales.
+Further, Credit Track includes a CRM designed specifically for commercial lenders, an alternative to general CRMs such as Salesforce and Dynamics.

 What’s the alternative to a vanity project or a big bang?
 As Hodgins says, in smaller or phased projects, vendors and executive sponsors are held accountable.
 We would add that in addition to holding vendors and executive sponsors accountable, users should be held accountable, but only if they are given a fair deal.
 Hold users accountable for adopting new software, in exchange for (a) disrupting their lives as little as possible and (b) procuring software that uses a familiar visual language.